 The future of pharmacy can be summarized as follows:

 • Pharmacists will be able to take on a role similar to a physician, and use AI to complement their consulting work.
-Pharmacists will be able to operate as care providers and advise patients on their medical conditions while delegating administrative tasks like the collection of medications to AI-powered machines.
+Pharmacists will be able to operate as health care providers and advise patients on their medical conditions while delegating administrative tasks like the collection of medications to AI-powered machines.

 • The way treatment of medical conditions is approached could shift from prioritizing digital therapeutics, as well as other more advanced technologies, in combination with the more traditional pharmaceutical solutions.